 What to cover in your essay

-In addition to the required essay, veterans are encouraged to include a statement detailing their military service, including years served, rank attained, specialized training, responsibilities, supervisory experience, leadership, and other recognitions.
-Veterans should explain how their military service has prepared them for Ohio State University.
-Veterans can write this statement under the Special Circumstances question on the application.
+Transfer: The transfer application does not have a required essay.
+However, veterans are encouraged to include a statement in the "Personal Statement" section on the application that details their military service, including years served, rank attained, specialized training, responsibilities, supervisory experience, leadership and other recognitions.
+Veterans should explain how their military service has prepared them for The Ohio State University.

 In-state tuition and expense help for veterans

-Most veterans and their famiy members using education benefits should be able to attend at in-state rates through one of the following programs:
+Most veterans and their family members using education benefits should be able to attend at in-state rates through one of the following programs.

-- Ohio State is a full participant in the Yellow Ribbon program, which makes it easier for veterans to attend the university's graduate schools, including medical and law schools.
-Under the program, the university is offering an additional $3,000/yr to eight veterans to attend the Moritz College of Law and an extra $8,000/yr to two veterans who attend Ohio State's College of Medicine.
-The Veterans Administration will match Ohio State's contribution.
+- Ohio State is a full participant in the Yellow Ribbon program at the undergraduate level, which makes it easier for veterans to attend the university.
 Read about the Yellow Ribbon GI Enhancement Program.
 This program also enables non-Ohio residents using the Post-9/11 GI Bill that are not covered under the GI Promise to attend at in-state rates.

 Your dependent, enrolled children may be eligible to pay Ohio resident tuition, even if you are not currently a resident of the State of Ohio.
 They may also be eligible to use your GI Bill benefits.
 Read about the Ohio GI Promise and GI Bill benefit program.

-- Credit for transcripted military training may be awarded after the summer of 2012.
-Learn more about miltary transfer credit in accordance with ACE on page 9 of Ohio State's transfer credit policy.
+on Education’s recommendation, as listed on the Joint Services Transcript.
+Application of this credit is determined at the college level.
+Learn more about military transfer credit in accordance with ACE on page 9 of Ohio State's transfer credit policy.

 For help and more information…

-If you have questions about admissions, please contact Undergraduate Admissions.
+If you have questions about admissions, please email email@example.com (or see more ways to contact Undergraduate Admissions).

 Other great sources of information: